makinori/melonPrimeDS/README.md

 Modded version of melonDS emulator to play Metroid Hunters.

-It's a bit of a hack but the goal is to make the game as fun as possible using a controller.
+It's a bit of a hack but the goal is to make the game as fun as possible using mouse and keyboard.

 ### Main instructions